Coconut Chocolate Tiffin

 Instructions

-1. Pre-heat oven to gas mark 180 degrees Celsius.
+1. Pre-heat oven to gas mark 180 Celsius degrees or if a convection oven to 160 Celsius degrees.

-3. Make the chocolate covering melt the vegetable shortening and coconut oil in a pan.
-Add the sugar, golden syrup, cocoa and desiccated to mixture.
+5. Make the cocoa filling melt the oil in a pan.
+Toss in the golden syrup, cocoa and desiccated to mixture.
 Continuing stirring until the golden syrup have melted.
 Switch off the heat.

 You may also like